 The project has reached more than 400 people through field days, presentations, ranch visits, and scientific meetings.
-Many are extension agents, who will multiply the reach of the project through presentations to land management groups.
+Many of these people are extension agents, who will multiply the reach of the project through presentations to land management groups.

 Work to Be Completed